itzshivam1999/MachineLearning/README.md

-Here’s a professional and well-structured `README.md` section that classifies the different types of machine learning algorithms and techniques used in your GitHub repository [`MachineLearning`](https://github.com/itzshivam1999/MachineLearning/tree/main).
-You can copy and paste this into your repo’s README:

----

 # 📊 Machine Learning Techniques and Algorithm Classification

 This repository demonstrates a wide range of machine learning algorithms and techniques, organized into various categories based on the type of learning and methodology used.